dls/PhANN-methods/score-accuracy/experiments/results-2.md

 Checked how errors change as the minimum sample size varies, checked out the current selection algorithm (greater than) performs.

+## What kind of performance does a pure greater than sample have?

+Checked greater than, found 0.082856 mse, 0.097037 me

 ## How does error change as we increase min_n?

 | Minimum sample size | Mean Squared Error | Mean Error |